 Hobbyking FPV250 Quadcopter Frame

 Recently small size quadcopters just became so popular, many new designs and products emerged around this area.
-Most of the mini quad frames are priced over $70 even $100, Hobbyking has recently pushed out an affordable FPV250 frame which is only $10!
+Most of the mini quad frames are priced over $70 some even at $100, Hobbyking has recently pushed out an affordable FPV250 frame which is only $10!
 I figured I’d give that a try and do a review on that.

 The FPV250 frame looks pretty strong, but has a bit of flex though.
 It’s reasonably light weight given the toughness of the frame.It’s not the most durable frame, but it does take a good impact to break.